 18. Take Advantage of Festivals and Special Events

 Universal Orlando Resort is home to some of the greatest parties and celebrations in the nation.
 Every year in the spring, fall and winter, respectively, Mardi Gras, Halloween and the holidays bring special food, decor, entertainment and more to the parks.
 Don't miss the epic parades during Mardi Gras, the haunted houses at Universal Studios or the festive entertainment that you can only find during the holidays.
-In 2021, Universal Studios even debuted some special food items for the Summer Olympics.
 Check out the full schedule of events, and don't miss your chance to partake in the festivities!

 19. Have a Plan and Prioritize Attractions

 Whether you're planning to do one day at each theme park or spend a day or two hopping between both, we have a park plan available to you so won't miss out on any of the hottest attractions!
 These plans are frog-tested and frog-approved and are perfect for families who like following a schedule but don't want to do all the planning themselves.
 Knowing the optimal time to visit each ride, show or character can save you hours of waiting in line, so what are you waiting for?
 Hop to it!

 From checking wait times to mobile ordering, and confirming park hours to locating the closest restroom and your parking spot, the Universal Orlando app will be your best friend in the park.
 Almost everything you need to know will be at the tap of a button.
 There's even a Chat with Universal feature so you can get quick info about safety measures, showtimes, contact information and more even if you're off-property.
 As you may spend quite a lot of time looking at your screen (especially if this is your first visit), don't froget to bring a fully charged portable battery.
 (FuelRods are available at the parks but you'll save time by having a portable charger already on hand.)